Organ stop: Mixtures

 Certain stops called mixtures contain multiple ranks of pipes above unison pitch, usually octave and fifths.
 The number of ranks in a mixture is denoted by a Roman numeral on the stop knob; for example, a stop labeled "Mixture V" would contain five pipes for every note.
 So, for every key pressed, five different pipes sound (all controlled by the same stop).
+The number of ranks may also change in different parts of the keyboard compass (usually with more ranks in the treble than the bass); a mixture with 3 ranks at the lowest note and 5 ranks at the highest note would be labeled "Mixture III-V".

 A mixture made of octaves and fifths is called a 'quint mixture', while a mixture made of octaves, fifths, and a major third is called a 'tierce mixture'.
 As a rule, the fifths and thirds of mixtures are tuned pure in relation to the fundamental.
 For thirds, the 14 cent discrepancy between the just and equal tempered interval is large enough to introduce noticeable beating in chords, and tierce mixtures became uncommon with the abandonment of meantone temperaments.

-Mixtures have numbers that correspond to the pitch they make.
-For example, a mixture configured as: 12.15.19.22 contains, at its lowest note, the following ranks: 2 2/3′, 2′, 1 1/3′, 1′.
+Mixtures may be notated by numbers that correspond to the pitch of its individual ranks.
+For example, a mixture notated as 12.15.19.22 contains, at its lowest note, the following ranks: 2 2/3′, 2′, 1 1/3′, 1′.

 Mixtures usually have 'breaks' to prevent the inconvenience to the builder of making very small pipes at the top of the compass.
 A common configuration for the breaks is that for every octave the mixture lowers by a fifth.